NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Drive-By Attack.md

 * * *

-You can smoothly line up an attack without disrupting your control.
-You [[Actions/Drive|Drive]], gaining the effects of the Drive action for the same number of actions you spent to Drive-By Attack.
+You can smoothly line up an attack without disrupting your control.You [[Actions/Drive|Drive]], gaining the effects of the Drive action for the same number of actions you spent to Drive-By Attack.
 At any point during your vehicle's movement, you Strike.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*